gem5bootcamp/lps2024/slides/03-Developing-gem5-models/03-event-driven-sim.md

 - Print `Hello ...`.
 - Decrement `remaingingHellosToPrintByEvent`.
-- Check if we have remaining prints to do, if so, we will schedule `nextHelloEvent` 500 into the future. **NOTE**: `curTick` is a function that returns the current simulator time in `Ticks`
+- Check if we have remaining prints to do, if so, we will schedule `nextHelloEvent` 500 into the future. **NOTE**: `curTick` is a function that returns the current simulator time in `Ticks`.

 ---
 <!-- _class: code-50-percent -->